E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Boxes 11-14: 00 00 00 00
 ```

 It will create a Porygon.
+**When moving this Porygon, always use the group select and select an area larger than 1x1**
+(it does not matter whether Porygon is the only Pokemon in the selection or not, but the area should not be 1x1).
+Otherwise, the game will try to restore the PPs of this Porygon,
+which will alter its data.
 Store it somewhere (in another slot of the crafting table area or before the last row of BOX 11).

 ```
 Box  1: 28 10 9F E5